etcart/RIVet-C/README.md

 	return 0;
 }

+//separate the file into lines, clean and stem the words in those lines
-void fileGrind(FILE* textFile){
+//and pass to lineGrind() for processing void fileGrind(FILE* textFile){

 	char textLine[100000];
-	// included python script separates paragraphs into lines while(fgets(textLine, 99999, textFile)){
+	//assuming that "contexts" are separated into lines while(fgets(textLine, 99999, textFile)){

 		if(!strlen(textLine)) continue;
 		if(feof(textFile)) break;

-		/* the line is purged of non-letters and all words are stemmed */ if(cleanLine(textLine, stemRoot)){
+		//the line is purged of non-letters and all words are stemmed if(cleanLine(textLine, stemRoot)){

-			//process each line as a context set
+			//process each line as a context set lineGrind(textLine);

-			lineGrind(textLine);
 		}
 	}